Rangi42/polishedcrystal/README.md

    * Fire-type Pokémon are immune to burns, even from Tri Attack
    * Steel-type Pokémon are immune to poisoning
    * Poison-type Pokémon always hit with Toxic
+   * Roar, Whirlwind, and Struggle are unaffected by accuracy or evasion, like Swift
    * Growth raises Attack and Special Attack
    * Hidden Power is always 60 power
    * Curse is a Ghost-type move